ala1705/pk_models/README.md

 ### Dosing function

-The dosing function consists of three parameters:
-* X: The amount of the drug administered [ng]
-* dose: The length of the time period for which the drug is administered
-* no_dose: The length of the time period between doses

 If dose = 0, then there is an instantaneous dose at the beginning, and no more of the drug will be administered.

 If dose = 1, no_dose = 0, there will be a continuous dose of amount X administered over the time period.